`

 ‘The pleasure of my eye is in salah.’
 (Nasa’i)

 This is why he would say to Bilal, ‘Do the iqamah Bilal’ because he loved to hear Bilal’s iqamah.
 Bilal had a loud, beautiful voice.
 Though the one who saw the adhan in his dream was Abdullah bin Zaid, not Bilal.
-The Prophet (peace be on him) would ask his companions about their dreams every fajr, and then he would interpret them.
+The Prophet (peace be on him) would ask his companions about their dreams every Fajr, and then he would interpret them.
 The night before the Prophet (peace be on him) and his companions had been discussing how best to call everyone for prayer, and they had put forward multiple suggestions:

 The Prophet consulted the people as to how he could call them to the prayer.
 They suggested a horn, but he disliked that because of the Jews (because the Jews used a horn).
-Then they suggested a bell but he disliked that because of the Christians (because the Christians used a bell).
+Then they suggested a bell but he disliked that because of the Christians (the Christians used a bell).
 Then that night the call to the prayer was shown in a dream to a man among the Ansar whose name was ‘Abdullah bin Zaid, and to ‘Umar bin Khattab.
 The Ansari man came to the Messenger of Allah at night, and the Messenger of Allah commanded Bilal to give the call to the prayer.

 ‘Omar said: “O Messenger of Allah, I saw the same as he did, but he beat me to it.”
 (Ibn Majah)